-Changes in the American art market and the global art market mirrored those in culture and society.
-The most monied collectors who bought the top of the market sought artworks representing diverse genres that held substantial price premiums.
-That left the next level of affluent buyers to pursue the next best pieces available.
+Changes in the American and global art markets mirrored those in culture and society.
+The most monied collectors who bought at the top of the market sought artworks representing diverse genres with substantial price premiums.
+That left the next level of affluent buyers pursuing the best pieces available.

-Since the paintings and sculptures of living artists, such as Damien Hirst, and recently deceased, as with Robert Indiana, were in greater abundance than Van Gogh and Picasso's classic works, they grew in desirability.
-From the late 1990s well into the next century, there was a steady global growth in wealthy individuals.
+Since the paintings and sculptures of living artists, such as Damien Hirst and the recently deceased Robert Indiana, were in greater abundance than Van Gogh and Picasso's classic works, they grew in desirability.
+From the late 1990s, well into the next Century, there was a steady global growth in wealthy individuals.
 Their longing to show their sophistication and refined tastes drove demand to own artworks.
 To this class of buyers, contemporary art was more obtainable and offered other advantages over older art.

 Take a Lesson from the Contemporary Art Market.

-Artists who worry over selling out via art marketing can take lessons from the contemporary art market.
+Artists who worry about selling out can take lessons from the contemporary art market.
 Global brands are eager to align with visual artists.
-Their interests are further inspired by mass culture events and the increasing influence and fascination with celebrities.
-Contemporary fine artists found themselves working branding and licensing deals with Louis Vuitton, Absolut Vodka, Nike apparel, and footwear.
-One can see fine artists in Vogue magazine, music videos from Jay Z, and deals with liquor distillers, and countless other opportunities.
+Mass culture events and the increasing influence and fascination with celebrities further inspire their interests.
+Contemporary fine artists worked on branding and licensing deals with Louis Vuitton, Absolut Vodka, and Nike apparel and footwear.
+One can see fine artists in Vogue magazine, music videos from Jay Z, deals with liquor distillers, and countless other opportunities.
 All this visibility increased the value of contemporary art, which helped museums take advantage of the evolution of interest in newer artworks.

 Booming Growth of Fine Art Fairs.

 Of course, the growing interest in the contemporary art market helped high-end galleries and fueled fine art fairs' rise and importance.
 While in the 1990s, art biennials and triennials were the hot trends, fine art fairs have replaced them as the most significant art trend in the 21st Century.
-Art fairs became a phenomenon, with the most important of them scattered around the globe.
-These are widely and arguably considered the top tier art fairs in the global market:
+Art fairs became a phenomenon, with the most important scattered around the globe.
+These are widely and arguably considered the top-tier art fairs in the global market: